Kimberly Gwen Polman

-Kimberly Gwen Polman (born September 29, 1972) is a dual Canadian-U.S. citizen, who travelled to ISIS occupied territory in 2015, and married an ISIS militant she had befriended online.
-In 2019, after she surrendered to forces allied to the United States, Polman told reporters she deeply regretted her actions.
+Kimberly Gwen Polman (born September 29, 1972) is a dual Canadian-U.S. citizen who travelled to ISIS occupied territory in 2015 and married an ISIS militant she had befriended online.
+In 2019, after she surrendered to forces allied with the United States, Polman told reporters that she deeply regretted her actions.

-Polman was repatriated to British Columbia, Canada in October 2022 and was placed on a series of bail conditions.
-She has been subject under a terrorism peace bond since 7 November 2023.
+Polman was repatriated to British Columbia, Canada, in October 2022 and was placed under a series of bail conditions.
+She has been subject under a terrorism peace bond since November 7, 2023.

 Early life

-Born September 29, 1972.
-Polman's mother is American, and her father is Canadian.
-She was raised as a Reformed Mennonite, but later converted to Islam.
+Polman was born September 29, 1972, in Hamilton, Ontario, to an American mother and a Canadian father.
+She was raised as a Reformed Mennonite but later converted to Islam.

 In 2011, the Soroptimist International issued her a Women's Opportunity Award.
 Her citation said she was working on a diploma in Legal Administration, and planned to work as a children's advocate.